anialisiecka/WGAtools/README.md

 ```

 ### block-detector
 block-detector is based on the algorithm of SibeliaZ-LCB, but operates on a variation graph instead of a compacted de Bruijn graph.
-The MSA in each block is performed using a modification of the library [poapy](https://github.com/ljdursi/poapy) poapy.
+The MSA in each block is performed using a modification of the library [poapy](https://github.com/ljdursi/poapy).
 #### Usage
 To run block-detector run the following-commands:
 ```